 Mr Eddie Cano Gamez (2017)

 From my childhood, I remember the smell of books.
 The shelves full of novels at my grandmother’s house, the aroma of old pages in the reading room of my primary school during winter.
 I like to think of my life as a series of libraries.
 From the surreal verticality of Biblioteca Vasoncelos, with its whale skeleton hanging from the roof, to the Maori carvings of Auckland University Library.
-When you think of it that way, perhaps it is not surprising that, after pursuing a degree in biotechnology in Mexico City, I ended up studying immunogenomics.
-Picture, for instance, Alice in Wonderland.
+When I think of it that way, perhaps it is not surprising that, after pursuing a degree in biotechnology in Mexico City, I ended up studying immunogenomics.
+Picture, for instance, Alice through the looking glass.
 “Here it takes all the running you can do, to keep in the same place”, said the Red Queen.
 When I read this quote, I think of the immune system.
 How fast must it run to keep our place in a world ruled by microbes?
 But the immune system does not run, it plans ahead and divides tasks.
-It is a community that talks.
-During my PhD in Cambridge, I will study this community using a special kind of science, single-cell genomics.
+It is a community of cells that talk to each other.
+During my PhD in at The Sanger Institute, Cambridge I will study the immune system, using transcriptomics to link gene expression and cellular functions to genetic variation across individuals.
 Because I firmly believe in the transforming power of knowledge, when out of the lab I like teaching, and promoting art and science.
 Languages and music are my biggest passions.
 Monet, my favourite painter.
 And my dearest dream, to someday have a positive impact in Latin American society.
 As a Nahuatl poet once put it, “all that is true has a root”.
 And, to me, the desire to improve our world will always be the root from which everything else stems.